PyNoon/curriculum/week_5/slides.md

 ### Tutorial Objectives

 * Grouping and summarising data in Pandas and Plotly
-* Handling missing data in Pandas
+* Extra: Handling missing data in Pandas

 ### Independent Work/Homework